 Q: I am preparing to take the exam.
 In general, which clinical guidelines should I study?

 A: In any given year, the certification examinations to be administered undergo a validation process using references and clinical guidelines that are currently available.
-For example, examinations offered in 2019, were developed in 2018 and further reviewed in mid-2018 by points of clinical experts.
+For example, examinations offered in 2020, were developed in 2019 and further reviewed in mid-2019 by panels of clinical experts.
 All items were validated and referenced with clinical guidelines and other resources that were available at the time of exam preparation.

 Q:How many questions are on the examination?